satyapalsinh10/2D_Classification_And_Regression/README.md

 ### 1.3 Results
 <!-- The final training and test accuracy will be reported after the network has been trained.
 The train and test loss will also be plotted as a function of training time, allowing you to visualize the learning progress.
  -->
-### 1.4 Disclaimer
-This implementation is for solving the given classification problem.
-It is important to understand the problem requirements and customize the network architecture, hyperparameters, and other components accordingly.
-The accuracy and performance of the network may vary depending on the specific dataset and problem complexity.

 ## Problem 2: Regression for 2-D Dataset